-For all $1 \leq j \leq p$, let c_j be a configuration of M_j .
+For all $1 \le j \le p$, let c_j be a configuration of M_j .
 We say that $c = (c_1, \ldots, c_p)$ is a configuration of S. Let c'1, \ldots, c'p be the initial configurations of M_1, \ldots, M_p , respectively.
-Then, (c'1, \ldots, c'p) is the initial configuration of S.
+Then, (c'1, \ldots, c'p) is the initial configuration of S. \Box will be used to denote a null communication.

-We formally define how systems evolve, i.e. how a service of the system triggers a transition and how this affects other services in the system.
-Outputs of services will be considered as inputs of the services these outputs are sent to.
-Besides, we consider a special case of input/output that will be used to denote a null communication.
 If the input of a transition is null then we are denoting that the service can take this transition without waiting for any previous message from any other service, that is, we denote a proactive action of the service.
 Similarly, a null output denotes that no message is sent to other service after taking the corresponding transition.
-In both cases, the sender and the addressee of the transition are irrelevant, respectively, so in these cases they will also by denoted by a null symbol.
+In both cases, the sender and the addressee of the transition are irrelevant, respectively, so in these cases they will also be denoted by a null symbol.
 A system evolution will be denoted by a tuple (c, snd, i, proc, o, adr, c') where c and c' are the initial and the final configuration of the system, respectively, i is the input processed in the evolution, o is the output sent as result of the evolution, proc is the service whose transition is taken in the evolution, snd is the sender of i, and adr is the addressee of o.
 There are two reasons why an evolution can be produced: (a) a service proactively initiates a transition, that is, a transition whose input is null is taken; and (b) a service triggers a transition because there is an available message in its input buffer labelled by the sender identifier and the input required by the transition.
-In both cases (a) and (b), there are two possibilities regarding a new output is sent or not: (1) if the transition denotes a null output then no other input buffer is modified; (2) otherwise, i.e. if the transition denotes an output different from null, then this output is stored in the buffer of the addressee as an input.
+In both cases (a) and (b), there are two possibilities regarding whether a new output is sent or not: (1) if the transition denotes a nulloutput then no other input buffer is modified; (2) otherwise, i.e. if the transition denotes an output different from null, then this output is stored in the buffer of the addressee as an input.
 By considering any combination of either (a) or (b) with either (1) or (2), four kinds of evolutions arise indeed.